-The first thing Oleg Grigorievich taught us was how to pronounce his first name properly.
-Most English speakers pronounce it wrongly as "Oh-leg", with the stress on the 'o'.
-To be correct, the 'o' should be very light, almost like a very short 'a' (as in English apple) and the stress should be on the second syllable, pronounced with a palatalized 'l' thus: 'alyég'.
+The first thing Oleg Grigorievich taught us was how to pronounce his first name correctly.
+Most English speakers pronounce it wrongly as 'Oh-leg', with the stress on the 'o'.
+To be correct, the 'o' should be very faint, almost like a very short 'a' (as in English apple) and the stress should be on the second syllable, pronounced with a palatalized 'l' thus: 'alyég'.
 Oleg Grigorievich did not see the joke when we, rather cruelly, suggested that perhaps he spoke pre-Revolutionary Russian.
-Incidentally, we always had to use both his first name and his patronymic (the Grigorievich part – which means son of Grigori) when addressing him in Russian or English; to miss off the patronymic would have been very disrespectful.
+Incidentally, when addressing him in Russian or English we always had to use both his first name and his patronymic (the Grigorievich part – which means son of Grigori); to miss off the patronymic would have been very disrespectful.